Sinhua0201/agrimind/README.md

 Upload pest images to identify species and get crop impact insights using AI image analysis.

 -📈 Analytics & Reports Page
 Graphs for monthly yield comparison, price trends, and income simulation.
 Option to download reports for corn and rice.
+AI assistant predicts which states face risks (e.g., floods, pests) in coming weeks, along with severity and confidence level, based on environment and growth stages.

 ### 🏗️ System Architecture